 The diversity of habitats on the property support an equally diverse range of fauna.

-Overall a total of 161 native and 9 introduced species have been recorded on or immediately adjacent to the Co-op.
-The native species include 123 species of birds (1 Endangered, 5 Vulnerable and 1 Near-Threatened), 17 species of mammals 13 species of reptiles (1 Vulnerable) and 7 species of amphibians (1 Vulnerable).
+Overall a total of 166 native and twelve introduced species have been recorded on or immediately adjacent to the Co-op.
+The native species include 126 species of birds (one Endangered, six Vulnerable and two Near-Threatened), 20 species of mammals (three Vulnerable), 13 species of reptiles (one Vulnerable) and seven species of amphibians (one Vulnerable).
 A number of native fish species are also likely to occur in the permanent waters of Stevenson Creek.
 Refer to the Fauna page.

 Approximately 60 species of birds are resident on the Co-op including the White-winged Chough, Laughing Kookaburra, Crimson Rosella, Red Wattlebird, White-throated Treecreeper, Grey Shrike-thrush and Grey Fantail.
 Wedge-tailed Eagles that breed in the local area are also seen occasionally, soaring overhead.